okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 #### Usage Example

-This request checks if the user "joe.smith@example.com" already exists:
+This request checks if the user "joe.smith@example.com" exists:

 ##### Request